emmanuelndira/object_detection_video/README.md

 **What still went wrong:**
 - Some misidentifications remain (e.g., a **bag** misidentified as a **dog**)

-**Takeaway:** This setting was a good middle-ground — still able to detect smaller items like handbags/umbrellas more reliably than 0.20, without becoming overly conservative.
+**Takeaway:** This setting was a good middle ground — still able to detect smaller items like handbags/umbrellas more reliably than 0.20, without becoming overly conservative.

 ---